wp-plugins/wp-to-twitter/readme.txt

 * Links added in link manager were getting run through the manual WP link shortener
 * Added appropriate normalizer call for PHP versions above 5
-* Adjustment to tweet truncation to hopefully avoid runaway truncating.
+* Adjustment to Tweet truncation to hopefully avoid runaway truncating.
 * Added a new FAQ to my web site about character counting.
 * Fixed URL wrapper error with fopen()
-* Bug fix: Switched 'tweet this post' checkbox to a radio selector for simpler logic.
+* Bug fix: Switched 'Tweet this post' checkbox to a radio selector for simpler logic.
-* Now saving all past tweets for each post.
+* Now saving all past Tweets for each post.

 = 2.3.11 =